 When To Passively Investing and Buy

-For passive investing, get the money working as quickly as possible, which is when that money is available to invest.
 If you pay commissions on each transaction, save up your capital so that the commission is a tiny fraction of your purchase price.

 Many brokers in the US are commission-free, and many brokers offer commission-free ETF trading.